Sonnet 571

 Sonnet 570

-For you alone make this grey house a home:
+For you alone make these grey walls a home:

 You are the sconce above the table fare